I had moved to Brisbane. That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 I shook her hand and smiled, ‘My name’s Emma.
 Emma Loren.’

-‘I’ll see you around,’ and she disappeared back into the crowd.
+‘I’ll see you around,’ she called brightly, before she disappeared into the crowd.

 The office was much quieter; the noise from the hall only just audible through the door.
-Sitting in front of me was a lady behind a desk.
-Three chairs lined either side of the wall next to the doorway, but no one else was in the room.
-I walked up to the desk and slid my bag off my back, placing it next to me.
-The lady looked up at me and smiled, ‘You must be Emma.
+In front of me was the desk.
+Empty chairs lined either side of the wall next to the door.
+The lady behind the desk glanced up and smiled.
+‘You must be Emma.
 I’m Jan.
-You’re starting year 11?’
+You’re starting year eleven?’

 I nodded.
 ‘Yes, I am.’